-Not sure what to grow in a summer garden?
-The bright sun and warm temperatures of summer are perfect for certain plants and herbs, find out what to grow in a summer garden!
+Not sure what to grow in your summer vegetable garden?
+The bright sun and warm temperatures of summer are perfect for certain plants and herbs.
+Find out what will thrive in a summer garden!

 Summer Garden Season

 The summer garden season is here, and we can’t wait to bite into some fresh, home grown produce!
 The variety of vegetables that can be grown in the summer garden is what keeps many gardeners growing and what entices new gardeners to try their hand at growing.
 The combination of hot weather and (hopefully) occasional rain makes summer a perfect time to grow.

 While two of the most popular summer garden favorites are tomatoes and cucumbers, there are many other vegetables and fruits that can round out the summer garden.
 They can help you enjoy an organic, nutrient-rich, low-cost diet all summer.

 In fact, during our garden bed installations this spring, I was very surprised at the number of people who didn’t like tomatoes.
 And if you don’t like the taste of something, you certainly shouldn’t grow it!
 Instead, plant some of these other easy-to-grow summer garden foods.

 There are many varieties of bean to choose from, green beans (aka string beans or snap beans) are the most popular.
 Select a bush variety to grow in containers or small garden spaces.
 Runners or pole beans to grow well in gardens that have space for trellises or teepees.
 (Find out how to construct a bean teepee in 5 minutes!)
 Beans are also perfect for getting kids into the garden.
 They love to harvest beans and eat them on the spot.
 See my complete guide on How to Grow Beans.